 - You may file a complaint directly with DPS by contacting the DPS watch commander or a field supervisor, through the DPS complaint form above, or through the DPS online anonymous complaint form.

-- You may file a complaint independently through USC’s Help & Hotline by clicking this link, or by telephone at (213) 740-2500.
-The Help & Hotline also allows for the anonymous reporting of concerns.
+- You may file a complaint independently through USC’s Report & Response website or by telephone at (213) 740-2500.
+Report & Response also allows for the anonymous reporting of concerns.

 - You also may report directly to USC’s Office for Equity, Equal Opportunity and Title IX.
 The office’s responsibilities include conducting reviews and investigations of allegations of protected-class policy violations made by USC staff, faculty and students.
 You can reach the office by email at email@example.com or by telephone at (213) 740-5086.